2072/Decursive/Readme.txt

 		###################################

     -	Support all cleansing spells in all localizations.
-    -	ULTRA low memory and CPU usage in all conditions.
+    -	Minimal memory and CPU usage in all conditions.
     -	Users can choose the types of affliction they want to cure and prioritize them.
     -   Mages can sheep mind-controlled units.
     -   Two solutions available to cleans afflictions: Macro and Micro-Unit Frames (MUFs)